ROBROICH/SAP_ODP_ODATA_CLIENT/README.md

 The updated ODP-OData feature in SAP NW 7.5 is the enabling technology for achieving the requirements describe above.
 Further references: ([New ODP feature in SAP NetWeaver 7.5]( https://wiki.scn.sap.com/wiki/display/BI/New+ODP+feature+in+SAP+NetWeaver+7.5))
+This document will describe the required step to enable the OData-based consumption of changes to records in a SAP S/4HANA system.

 # High level scenario description and architecture
 This tutorial will describe a scenario which consists of the following implementation steps